Ud0o/technicaltest/Answers to technical questions.md

 4) How would you improve the Just Eat APIs that you just used?

-4 A)    Return less json so the object used to deserialise it doesnt have to be so cumbersome.
+4 A)    Perhaps split the endpoints up or add parameters to mitigate the returned json.
+A simple request is rather cumbersome.

 5) Please describe yourself using JSON.